-Most of the transactions that the DUS has with the University Registrar’s Office are described in other sections of this handbook, particularly Yale College Programs of Study (YCPS) and Related Publications and How to Graduate a Senior.
+Most of the transactions that the DUS has with the University Registrar’s Office are described in other sections of this handbook, particularly Yale College Programs of Study (YCPS) and Related Information and How to Graduate a Senior.
 This section covers other miscellaneous matters.
-For general questions about Registrar’s Office policies and procedures, e-mail email@example.com.
+For general questions about Registrar’s Office policies and procedures, email firstname.lastname@example.org.

 The Preference Selection Tool

 Many departments use the Preference Selection Tool to manage enrollment for certain courses before the start of the term.
-This online service allows students to rank multiple sections of a course, or multiple courses of a particular family (e.g. freshmen seminars).
+This online service allows students to rank multiple sections of a course, or multiple courses of a particular family (e.g. first-year seminars).
 Seats are distributed to students through lottery and are placed directly on the student’s schedule at the department's discretion.
-To learn more about the Preference Selection Tool or to implement this service in your department, please contact the Staff Support Group in the University Registrar’s Office at firstname.lastname@example.org or 432-2330.
+To learn more about the Preference Selection Tool or to implement this service in your department, please contact the University Registrar’s Office at email@example.com.

 Classroom Assignments and the Scheduling of Final Examinations

-Questions concerning classroom assignments and the scheduling of final examinations may be discussed with Craig Canfield, Assistant University Registrar, 246 Church Street, 432-6215.
+Questions concerning classroom assignments and the scheduling of final examinations may be discussed with Rashaun Durden, Assistant University Registrar.

 The University Registrar’s Office will schedule a final examination on request for a course that for one reason or another has not been assigned a final examination date, and assuming the instructor has taken into account the other examinations scheduled for every student in the course.
 Such requests may be sent to firstname.lastname@example.org.

 The DUS and their administrative assistant have access to a suite of reports, including an alphabetical list of students majoring in the department or program and departmental course enrollment statistics.
 Reports can be accessed through the Jaspersoft link on the University Registrar’s Office website.